 An authentic mosaic adventure

 Come and be a part of the story at The Ruins Project with Rachel Sager, the forager mosaicist.
 Gain specialized mosaic technique and proficiency while making your mark on a piece of Pennsylvania history.
 The Ruins Project is a long-term mosaic installation that represents the vision of one Pennsylvania artist but welcomes the hands, hearts, and hammers of mosaic enthusiasts from around the world.
-As a student working on the walls of The Ruins Project, you will have the opportunity to express yourself independently as an intuitive artist while becoming a part of something bigger than yourself.
+As a student working on the walls of The Ruins Project, you will have the opportunity to express yourself independently as an intuitive artist while becoming a part of something bigger.

 Understand more about The Ruins Project here.